cortex/ripasso/README.md

 PR's are very welcome!

-If you want to talk to the developers, please join our matrix room [here](https://riot.im/app/#/room/#ripasso:matrix.org).

 ## History
 This is a reimplementation of https://github.com/cortex/gopass in Rust.
 I started it mainly because https://github.com/go-qml/qml is unmaintained.
 Also, using a safe language for your passwords seems like a good idea.